Cover Image for DUI Expungement in Oklahoma: Everything You Need To Know

 If you receive a suspended sentence on a felony DUI, you may still be eligible for an expungement.
 Upon successful completion of the suspended sentence, and payment of all court costs, you must wait 5 years.
 However, you cannot have any separate convictions within the past 7 years.
 This means if you got a misdemeanor charge right before your felony DUI, you will need to make sure at least 7 years have passed since that charge and at least 5 years have passed since you completed your suspended sentence for your felony DUI.
 In addition to these requirements, you cannot have any prior felony convictions.

-If you receive jail time on a felony DUI, you can receive an expungement 5 years from the date your sentence was completed.
+If you receive prison time on a felony DUI in Tulsa, you can receive an expungement 5 years from the date your sentence was completed.
 This means if you are sentenced to 1 year in jail, but you only serve 3 months, the 5-year waiting period will not begin until the 1 year mark.
 Like with a suspended sentence you cannot have any separate convictions within the past 7 years.
 You also cannot have any other prior felony convictions.

 In all of the expungements we have previously discussed, it has been a requirement that you do not have any prior felony convictions.
 However, if you have a prior felony conviction and you receive a felony DUI, you may still be eligible to have your DUI expunged.
 One requirement is that your prior felony conviction is not considered a violent felony.
 For more information on what is considered a violent felony, check out or article here.
 Additionally, it cannot be a crime that required you to register as a sex offender.
 If both of those qualifications are met, and at least 10 years have passed since the completion of your most recent felony, you may be eligible for an expungement.